Linux containers on Android.

 Why not just use Termux + proot?

 Termux is great for a Linux shell, but it runs on Android's host kernel.
-That kernel doesn't have the namespaces, cgroups, or netfilter rules needed for real containers. proot is a chroot emulation — containers built for Docker/Podman won't work reliably.
-Podroid runs a real VM with its own kernel purpose-built for Podman, so every OCI image from Docker Hub just works.
+That kernel doesn't have the namespaces, cgroups, or netfilter rules needed for real containers. proot is a chroot emulation; containers built for Docker, Podman, or LXC won't work reliably.
+Podroid runs a real VM with its own custom kernel, so every OCI image from Docker Hub just works.

 How is this different from Google Terminal / AVF?

-Google's Terminal app uses Android Virtualization Framework (AVF) — a system-level hypervisor available on recent Pixel devices.
+Google's Terminal app uses Android Virtualization Framework (AVF), a system-level hypervisor available only on recent Pixel devices.
 It gives you a Debian VM but no container runtime and limited configurability.
-Podroid uses QEMU TCG (software emulation), which means it works on any ARM64 Android 9+ device — not just Pixels — and ships with a full Podman runtime, port forwarding, SSH, and a configurable terminal.
+Podroid runs on any ARM64 Android 9+ device via QEMU TCG (software emulation), and on a Pixel that ships pKVM it can use AVF too for near-native speed - the same Alpine guest either way.
+It ships with three container engines, port forwarding, SSH, an in-app X11 desktop, and a configurable terminal.

 Is performance usable?
 QEMU is slow.

 TCG is software emulation, so compute-heavy workloads are slower than native.
-However, Podroid ships several optimizations: a 256–512 MB translation cache, a dedicated I/O thread for virtio-blk (big win for image pulls), ZRAM swap for 2× effective RAM, and mitigations=off in the guest kernel for a 5–15% CPU gain.
-For typical dev tasks — running a web server, a database, CLI tools — it's very usable.
+Podroid ships several optimizations: a 256–512 MB translation cache, a dedicated I/O thread for virtio-blk (big win for image pulls), ZRAM lz4 swap at 1.5× RAM, and mitigations=off in the guest kernel for a 5–15% CPU gain.
+For typical dev tasks like running a web server, a database, or CLI tools, it's very usable.
+On a Pixel that ships pKVM you can switch to the AVF backend for near-native CPU speed.

 Can I access my Android files from the VM?